Pellet grills are great for smoking, but how do you get a good sear on a steak with a pellet grill?

-- Remove streaks from refrigerator.
-Pat dry with a paper towel and season each side liberally with salt and pepper.
-Then rub each side with olive oil.
+- Remove thawed streaks from refrigerator.
+Pat dry with a paper towel and season each side liberally with salt and pepper or desired seasoning.

-Thin Steaks (Less than 1 inch thick) - Sear
+Thin Steaks (Less than 1.5-inch thick) - Sear Method

-Thick Steaks (Greater than 1 inch) - Reverse Sear
+Thick Steaks (1.5-inch thick or greater) - Reverse Sear Method

-- Place the cast iron on top of the bottom grates, or insert the Grill Grates on one side of the pellet grill, covering maybe 1/3- 1/2 of the cooking area.
+- Place the cast iron on top of the bottom grates, or insert the Grill Grates on one side of the pellet grill, covering maybe ⅓- ½ of the cooking area.

-- Now turn your pellet grill up AS HIGH as it will go, preferably to 450 or 500°F, to heat the cooking surface until VERY hot.
+- Turn your pellet grill up AS HIGH as it will go, preferably to 450 or 500°F, to heat the cooking surface until VERY hot.

 - If they begin to be TOO cooked on the outside before the inside comes up to temperature, move them to the upper rack away from the high heat and turn the pellet grill back down to 300°F to finish cooking.

-- When they are about 5°F shy of your preferred target internal temperature doneness, remove them from the pellet grill and let rest for at least 5 minutes, UNCOVERED, before serving.
+- Transfer the steaks from the cooking surface to a wire rack and let rest for at least 5 minutes, UNCOVERED, before serving.